-You may become aware before a deadline that you will need to submit your work late, because of either illness or another urgent cause.
-If you do, you should ask your college to apply to the Proctors for the late submission to be excused in advance.
+You may become aware before a deadline that you will need to submit your work late, because of illness or another urgent cause.
+If you do, you should ask your college (or, if a non-matriculated student, your department) to apply to the Proctors for the late submission to be excused in advance.
 You will need to provide evidence, such as a letter from your doctor, and an extended deadline will be set if your application is granted.
 Extension requests should be for relatively short periods of time.
 If you think you will be unable to work for a very long time, you should speak to your college about making other arrangements to delay your studies.